kennt/pylinsolve/README.rst

 ==========
-pylinsolve
+pysolve
 ==========
 Solving systems of linear equations
 -----------------------------------

-The purpose of this code is to aid in expressing and solving sets of linear equations using Python.
+The purpose of this code is to aid in expressing and solving sets of equations using Python.

-This tool will take a textual description of the equations, convert into matrix form, and then run the solver iteratively until it converges to a solution.
+This tool will take a textual description of the equations and then run the solver iteratively until it converges to a solution.

 The solver uses Gauss-Seidel/SOR to iterate to a solution.
 It also uses parts of sympy to aid in parsing the equations.